-To get a sense of how the new editor works for yourself, there’s no substitute for downloading the current plugin in a test environment and giving it a spin.
-However, for a quick overview take a peek at this live demo (video) presented at last weekend’s State Of The Word:
+To get a sense of how the new editor works, there’s no substitute for downloading the current plugin in a test environment and giving it a spin.
+However, for a quick overview, take a peek at this live demo (video) presented at last weekend’s State Of The Word:

-The way the block “handles” intuitively appear when they’re needed
+The way the block “handles” intuitively appear when needed

 Simple ways to manipulate assets in a gallery